Floquet time-crystals as sensors of AC fields: Ergodic sensor

 \section{Ergodic sensor}

-Once tuned to its ergodic phase, the sensor loses its long-range spatial time ordering and therefore its improved performance.
-We show in Fig\eqref{fig.fss.gneq0.ERG} the finite $h_{\rm ac}$ effects in the case of a large kick imperfection ($\phi = 2.6$) leading to an ergodic phase.
-In fact, we see no finite-size effects on the dynamics of the system, and for times larger than the AC characteristic time the Fisher information recovers its standart quadratic growth in time.
+Once tuned out of the FTC phase the sensor loses its long-range spatial time ordering and therefore its improved performance.
+We show in Fig\eqref{fig.sensor.ERG} the sensor on its ergodic phase.
+In this case the thermalization time is of the order of a few kicks, and roughly independent on the system size.
+This is reflected in the QFI dynamics, which has no structured response to the probe field, rather a noisy and structureless response, moreover with a growth in time slower than quadratic.